akka/akka/akka-docs-dev/rst/java/stream-quickstart.rst

 as ``Future<Integer>`` we can use it to obtain the :class:`Future` which when completed will contain the total length of our tweets stream.
 In case of the stream failing, this future would complete with a Failure.

-The reason we have to ``get`` the value out from the materialized map, is because a :class:`RunnableFlow` may be reused and materialized multiple times, because it is just the "blueprint" of the stream.
+The reason we have to ``get`` the value out from the materialized map, is because a :class:`RunnableGraph` may be reused and materialized multiple times, because it is just the "blueprint" of the stream.
 This means that if we materialize a stream, for example one that consumes a live stream of tweets within a minute, the materialized values for those two materializations will be different, as illustrated by this example: